- Not washing hands correctly

 - Wash your hands for 20 seconds with soap and hot water before, during, and after preparing food, and before eating.

 Choose one of the following options to thaw frozen foods (e.g., raw meats/ fish, frozen soups or casseroles) safely.

 Thawed food should be immediately cooked or stored in the refrigerator.

-Use separate cutting boards and utensils for raw animal meat/products or wash these surfaces/utensils in hot, soapy water before using them to prepare the next food.
+Use separate cutting boards and utensils for raw animal meat/products and wash these surfaces/utensils in hot, soapy water before using them to prepare the next food.
 Organize your prep to work with fresh produce before raw animal meat/products if possible.
-Plan to complete all food prep within 2 hours.

 Refrigerate or freeze perishable, temperature-sensitive food within 2 hours (1 hour if ambient temperature is above 90 degrees F) or discard it.
-Break down large dishes into shallow, smaller portioned containers to get refrigerated foods to safe cold holding temperatures quickly.
+Break down large dishes into shallow, smaller portioned containers to get all parts of refrigerated foods to safe cold holding temperatures quickly.

 Reheat all leftovers to at least 165 degrees F before serving.